deakjahn/huge_listview/README.md

 The `waitBuilder` can be a simple centered `CircularProgressIndicator` but a nicer idea is to provide a `placeholderBuilder` that is a mockup of the data to arrive.
 Many apps and sites use gray horizontal bars instead of the actual text during loading.
-As an example, here's is a simple function that creates such a bar with randomly varying length:
+As an example, here is a simple function that creates such a bar with randomly varying length:

 ``` dart
 static const int PLACEHOLDER_SIZE = 14;